 TVA considers effects to historic properties pursuant to Section 106 of the NHPA.
 Historic photographs and documentation indicate that the existing gate was installed between 1972 and 1975, as a part of improvements and rehabilitation to the site associated with the development of a waterfowl sanctuary combined with an environmental education and nature study program.
 TVA finds that the Nolichucky facility remains eligible despite alterations to the powerhouse and dam.
 As a key component of the historic function and operation of the facility, the dam is a contributing resource of the NRHP-eligible Nolichucky facility.
+The Tennessee State Historic Preservation Officer (SHPO) agrees with TVA's finding.

-Section 106 of the NHPA requires federal agencies to consult with the respective State Historic Preservation Officer (SHPO) and Indian tribes when proposed federal actions could affect historic and cultural resources, including archaeological resources, which are also protected under the Archaeological Resources Protection Act, and the Native American Graves Protection and Repatriation Act, in addition to the NHPA.
+Section 106 of the NHPA requires federal agencies to consult with the SHPO and Indian tribes when proposed federal actions could affect historic and cultural resources, including archaeological resources, which are also protected under the Archaeological Resources Protection Act, and the Native American Graves Protection and Repatriation Act, in addition to the NHPA.